Florida · State + county defense

 - Florida criminal statutes

-The substantive charge chapters — verbatim catchlines, each linked to the official Florida Legislature text.
+The substantive charge chapters, verbatim catchlines, each linked to the official Florida Legislature text.

 - Florida Rules of Criminal Procedure

-The rules that run a case — speedy trial, discovery, pretrial motions, pleas — reproduced verbatim, source-linked.
+The rules that run a case, speedy trial, discovery, pretrial motions, pleas, reproduced verbatim, source-linked.

-- Florida Evidence Code (Chapter 90)
+- Florida Rules of Evidence (Chapter 90)

 Hearsay, privileges, and impeachment rules, grouped and linked to the official code section by section.